YTG1234/fabricversions/README.md

 * **-h**, **--help**
   show help information

-By default, **fabricversions** fetches the latest Minecraft version and shows a plain, uncolored list of version numbers (no verbose).
+By default, **fabricversions** fetches the latest Minecraft version and shows a plain, uncoloured list of version numbers (no verbose).

 <a name="examples"></a>

 ### Examples

 - `fabricversions -cvm 1.16.2`
-Enable verbose output, enable colored output and output a list of FabricMC versions for Minecraft 1.16.2.
+Enable verbose output, enable coloured output and output a list of FabricMC versions for Minecraft 1.16.2.

 - `fabricversions -cpb`
-Output a version list, Gradle buildscript and a gradle.properties snippet for the latest Minecraft version, all colored.
+Output a version list, Gradle buildscript and a gradle.properties snippet for the latest Minecraft version, all coloured.

 - `fabricversions --no-list -pm 20w45a`
 Output a gradle.properties snippet for Minecraft 20w45a.